ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/project02-flask/PROJECT02-FLASK.md

 ### Python and Flask

 1. First, make sure you install a copy of [Python](https://www.python.org/downloads).
 For this course, you should be using Python version 3.6 or higher.
 2. You’ll also need to install `pip`.
-If you downloaded Python from Python’s website, you likely already have `pip` installed (you can check by running pip in a terminal window).
+If you downloaded Python from Python’s website, you likely already have `pip` installed (you can check by running `pip` in a terminal window).
 If you don’t have it installed, be sure to [install it](https://pip.pypa.io/en/stable/installing) before moving on!

 To try running your first Flask application:

 1. Download the `project1` distribution directory from [https://cdn.cs50.net/web/2018/spring/projects/1/project1.zip](https://cdn.cs50.net/web/2018/spring/projects/1/project1.zip) and unzip it.
 2. In a terminal window, navigate into your `project1` directory.
 3. Run `pip3 install -r requirements.txt` in your terminal window to make sure that all of the necessary Python packages (Flask and SQLAlchemy, for instance) are installed.
 4. Set the environment variable `FLASK_APP` to be `application.py`.
 On a Mac or on Linux, the command to do this is `export FLASK_APP=application.py`.
-On Windows, the command is instead set `FLASK_APP=application.py`.
+On Windows, the command is instead 1set FLASK_APP=application.py`.
 You may optionally want to set the environment variable `FLASK_DEBUG` to `1`, which will activate Flask’s debugger and will automatically reload your web application whenever you save a change to a file.
 5. Set the environment variable `DATABASE_URL` to be the `URI` of your database, which you should be able to see from the credentials page on Heroku.
 6. Run `flask run` to start up your Flask application.
 7. If you navigate to the URL provided by `flask`, you should see the text `"Project 1: TODO"`!